RetroDECK/ES-DE/CONTRIBUTING.md

 * As a general rule, use C++ syntax instead of C syntax, for example `static_cast<int>(someFloatVariable)` instead of `(int)someFloatVariable`
 * Always declare one variable per line, never combine multiple declarations of the same type
 * Name member variables starting with an `m` such as `mMyMemberVariable` and name static variables starting with an `s` such as `sMyStaticVariable`
+* Use braced initializations when possible, e.g. `float myFloat{1.5f}` as this is generally the safest way to do it
 * Short function definitions can be placed in either the .h or .cpp file depending on the situation
 * Avoid overoptimizations, especially if it sacrifices readability, makes the code hard to expand on or is error prone
 * Try to be coherent with the existing codebase regarding names, structure etc., it should not be obvious what person wrote which parts